Monday, November 27, 2023

-- Function Brewing // Operating out of pure passion for creating craft beer, Function Brewing offers a rotating selection of 12 brews that's ever-changing, making for an exciting experience every visit.
-To date, the brewery has crafted over 300 unique beers in-house.
-Function also boasts a menu of artisan-style sandwiches that are regularly voted Best in Bloomington, as well as a small kids menu — they're one of only two breweries to offer dedicated plates for the littles.
+- Metal Works Brewing Company // Operating out of pure passion for creating craft beer, Metal Works offers a selection of brews that's ever-changing, making for an exciting experience every visit.
+Metal Works also boasts a broad menu of delicious pub fare, soup, salads and sandwiches.

 - Switchyard Brewing Company // Switchyard offers a large library of libations, all brewed in-house, that are offered on tap either year-round, on a seasonal basis, or as limited releases.
 They offer nearly 20 styles of beer, so regardless of your preference, you're bound to find something you like.
-The brewery also features a pizza kitchen that specializes in a menu of unique, upscale pie creations, is all-ages, and regularly hosts live music performances & other special events.
+The brewery also features a kitchen that specializes in a pub spin on authentic Latin cuisine, is all-ages, and regularly hosts live music performances & other special events.

 - The Tap // Choose from a rotating selection of over 400 beers, 90 of which are on tap, at this 21+ brewery.
 In addition to their extremely robust selection of house and guest brews, The Tap also offers elevated pub food, TVs every few feet broadcasting a variety of sporting events, and a casual atmosphere that's great for both large & small groups.
 If you're in town during an IU game but you don't have tickets, The Tap is a great place to catch the event live on TV.